-In June 2016, the IASB issued amendments to IFRS 2, clarifying how to account for certain types of sharebased payments transactions, including the accounting effects of vesting and non-vesting conditions on the measurement of cash-settled share-based payments, accounting for share-based payment transactions with a net settlement feature for withholding tax obligations, and accounting for modifications to the terms and conditions of a share-based payment that charges the classification of the share-based payment transaction from the cashsettled to equity-settled.
+In June 2016, the IASB issued amendments to IFRS 2, clarifying how to account for certain types of share-based payments transactions, including the accounting effects of vesting and non-vesting conditions on the measurement of cash-settled share-based payments, accounting for share-based payment transactions with a net settlement feature for withholding tax obligations, and accounting for modifications to the terms and conditions of a share-based payment that charges the classification of the share-based payment transactions from the cash-settled to equity-settled.
 The IFRS 2 amendments are effective for annual periods beginning on or after January 1, 2018.
-The Company does not expect that the implementation of IFRS 2 will have a material effect on the Company's financial statements.
+The Corporation is in the process of evaluating the impact of adopting these amendments to its financial statements.